frost-social/frost/README.md

 A software of social media.
 </p>

+> [!IMPORTANT]
+> Development of this project has been suspended indefinitely.

 ## Development Community
 ### Discord (Archived)
 Everyone is welcome to join!
 We also hold Frost development meetings here, where you can see the development status.\